 Fly will premiere July 2 for a run through Aug.
 18. It officially opens July 12.

-Also featured will be Marcy Harriell (In the Heights) as Mami Wata, Austin Karkowsky as John, Morgan Weed as Tink, with Hassan El-Amin, Chamblee Ferguson, Jacob Barnes, Hettie Barnhill, Tracee Beazer, Mallory Bechtel, Jace Duncan, Benjamin Errig, Campbell Walker Fields, Kayah Franklin, Brian Gonzales, Paula Green, Sasha Hollinger, Stephanie Klemons, Eddie Korbich, Denis Lambert, Jenny Laroche, Randy Pearlman, Victoria Pence, Sam Poon, Patrick Richwood, Lauren Santana, Jake Siegfried, Tanairi Vazquez and Kyra Wharton.
+The 30-person cast includes Bradley Dean ( Spamalot, Evita) as Captain Hook, with child actors Isabela Moner ( Evita) and Grant Venable as Wendy and Peter Pan, respectively.
+Also featured will be Marcy Harriell ( In the Heights) as Mami Wata, Austin Karkowsky as John, Morgan Weed as Tink, with Hassan El-Amin, Chamblee Ferguson, Jacob Barnes, Hettie Barnhill, Tracee Beazer, Mallory Bechtel, Jace Duncan, Benjamin Errig, Campbell Walker Fields, Kayah Franklin, Brian Gonzales, Paula Green, Sasha Hollinger, Stephanie Klemons, Eddie Korbich, Denis Lambert, Jenny Laroche, Randy Pearlman, Victoria Pence, Sam Poon, Patrick Richwood, Lauren Santana, Jake Siegfried, Tanairi Vazquez and Kyra Wharton.

 Here's how it's billed: "In Fly, Wendy and John take off to Neverland with Peter to find their brother Michael.
 The trio gets separated before their arrival and their exciting and danger-filled adventures lead to the unexpected.
 Packed with soaring flying expeditions, sword fights with pirates, stunning choreography and spectacular drum beats, Fly is a thrilling theatrical journey meant for adults and kids.
 Hidden in the excitement are questions about what it means to grow up and the beauty of embracing the natural course of life.
 To tell the story, Seller cast children to portray Peter, Wendy, John and the Lost Boys."